-MPE held a webinar on CAR-T cell treatment with the aim of providing an overview of CAR-T cell treatment in myeloma and to discuss some of the advantages and challenges the myeloma community faces in bringing this treatment to market.
-Continue reading
+MPE held a webinar on personalised medicines in myeloma with the aim of providing an overview of how haematologists adapt treatment to each patient and to discuss the barriers healthcare systems have to face.

-With the aim of providing an overview of CAR-T cell treatment in myeloma, healthcare professional expectations and an introduction to some of the advantages and challenges for patients and in bringing it to market, Myeloma Patients Europe (MPE) will hold a webinar on Thursday 9 May from 18:00 to 19:00 CET.
+With the aim of providing an overview of personalised medicines in myeloma, Myeloma Patients Europe (MPE) will hold a webinar on Tuesday 25 June from 18:00 to 19:00 CET.
 Continue reading

 More than 12.600 people attended the European Hematology Association (EHA) Annual Meeting, the largest EHA Congress ever recorded with a growth of more than a thousand participants from last year.
 EHA 2019 was held from 13 to 16 June in Amsterdam, The Netherlands where 360 presentations and more than 1300 posters were presented to update the latest development in haematology.
 Continue reading

 The 24th Congress of the European Hematology Association (EHA) started this Thursday in Amsterdam with the biggest attendance in its history.
 More than 12.000 attendees get together to discuss the latest developments in haematology.

 More than 11,000 participants from around the world are expected at the 24th Congress of the European Hematology Association (EHA) at the RAI Amsterdam at Europaplein 24, 1078 GZ in Amsterdam, The Netherlands on June 13-16, 2019, where the latest data on haematology research and development will be presented.
 Continue reading